erikist/dbscan/README.md

 # DBSCAN
-#### Density Baseed Spatial Clustering for Applications with Noise
+### Density Baseed Spatial Clustering for Applications with Noise

-A spatial clustering library for dart for use any time you need to organize sets of data into groups of .
+A spatial clustering library for dart for use any time you need to organize sets of data into groups of nearby clusters .

 ## Usage